danielabar/meblog/src/markdown/datadog-heroku-rails.md

 ![datadog heroku rails architecture diagram](../images/datadog-heroku-rails-architecture-diagram.png "datadog heroku rails architecture diagram")

-Heroku runs both web and worker dynos, where your Rails app is hosted.
+Heroku provides both web and worker dynos, where your Rails app runs.
 For Datadog to capture trace data and metrics, you’ll need both the Datadog gem (integrated directly into the Rails app) and the Datadog Agent, which runs as a separate process on each dyno.
 The trace data flow is:

 1. The Rails app, instrumented by the `datadog` gem, generates trace data as it processes web requests and background jobs.
 2. The `datadog` gem sends this trace data to the Datadog Agent running on your Heroku dynos, and typically listening on port 8126.